sybila/biodivine-bn-classifier/benchmarks/README.md

 python3 model-checking.py MODEL_PATH --formula HCTL_FORMULA
 ```

-In particular, the following experiments should all successfully finish in `under 1 minute` when run on a `TACAS'23 VM` with 8GB of RAM:
+In particular, the following experiments should all successfully finish in `under 1 minute` when run on a machine with 8GB of RAM:

 1) model checking and classification experiments on fully specified model `206` with 41 variables
 ```